jupyter/notebook/annouce beta.md

 --
 M

-[1]: We also accept bug report that just say "I love this new feature thank you".
+[1]: We also accept bug reports that say "I love this new feature, thank you".